So to tell you this

 is a pact that you will keep your color.

 Leaves without orange, red, or yellow

 that it started with this motorcycle:

 the grease left in the pan on the stove,

 the puddled water around the overgrown garden

-smelling like earthworms and rough shoots of grass
+the smell of earthworms and rough shoots of grass

 between the tomatoes.

 he pointed west and slow through the chill,

 and towards the mountains